TITLE 68: PROFESSIONS AND OCCUPATIONS

 E) Shall be under the direct on site supervision of a licensed cosmetologist.
 Only 1 student shall be supervised by 1 licensed cosmetologist.

-3) A licensed cosmetology school shall state clearly in the student contract that the school offers an internship program.
+3) A licensed cosmetology school shall state clearly in the enrollment agreement that the school offers an internship program.

 4) The licensed cosmetology school shall enter into a contract with the student, the registered salon and licensed cosmetologist.
 The contract shall contain all the provisions set forth in subsection (h)(2) and any other requirements of the internship established by the school.
 The contract shall be signed by the student, the school and the licensed cosmetologist.
 Any party to the contract may terminate the contract at any time.